 Fort Mifflin: Philadelphia, Pennsylvania

-The Fort is roughly a 25-minute drive from downtown Philadelphia.
+The fort is roughly a 25-minute drive from downtown Philadelphia.
 Hours change with the season so be sure to call ahead of time to check.
 The site offers many shiver-inducing experiences for visitors and a series of special events throughout October.
-For those 18 and older, there will be a sleepover on October 29 for a truly one-of-a-kind Halloween experience.
-For the easily spooked, there are also three-hour candlelight tours and open investigations from 7 p.m. to midnight.Continue to 7 of 10 below.
+For the easily spooked, there are also three-hour candlelight tours.

 Robert the Doll: Key West, Florida

-A 45-minute drive from Baton Rouge, Myrtles Plantation is a beautiful mansion from the 1790s with a haunted past.
+A 45-minute drive from Baton Rouge, the Myrtles Plantation is a beautiful mansion from the 1790s with a haunted past.
 The first resident was "Whiskey Dave," also known as General David Bradford.
-He was a local lawyer and the leader of The Whiskey Rebellion; but he was a leader without a plan and after the rebellion’s fail, he was forced to flee the United States to Bayou Sara, a Spanish colony that today is St. Francisville.
+He was a local lawyer and the leader of The Whiskey Rebellion.
+He was a leader without a plan and after the failure of the rebellion, he was forced to flee the United States to Bayou Sara, a Spanish colony that today is St. Francisville.
 Bradford bought 650 acres there in the hopes of starting a new life.
-In 1820 it was sold to a local man named Judge Clarke Woodruff and this is where the haunted history of Chloe, the Plantation’s most famous ghost, begins.
+In 1820, it was sold to a local man named Judge Clarke Woodruff and this is where the haunted history of Chloe, the plantation’s most famous ghost, begins.